AgenaTrader/AgenaIndicator-documentation/README.md

 ```

 ## Short version on how to deploy
-### Commit to master
-We have created a branch called *gh-pages* and all data from this branch will be displayed on GitHub Pages. *Commit your changes into the master repository and sync* your master repository.
+We have already created a branch called *gh-pages* and all data from this branch will be displayed on GitHub Pages.

+### Commit your changes to master
+Commit your changes into the master repository and sync with your remote repository.

 ### Build
 Now we are ready to to execute the following shell script to *build the website* from our markdown files.